Cadasta/cadasta-docs/en/09-XLSForms.md

 ![](/assets/standard-choices-example.png)

+_Note that using `select_multiple` follows the same logic; only rather than selecting a single item from a dropdown, it allows the user to select multiple items._

 These options will appear in the dropdown when it's selected.

 In addition to these basic data types, [XLSForm offers many different data types for you to choose from](http://xlsform.org/#question-types).